 In addition to purchasing cards with credits and tickets, you can also acquire cards by stealing them from the Packs of other users or the Packs of the computer-generated rats.
 The cards must not be locked or have safe timers on them if you wish to steal them.

 To steal from the Pack of another player, you and the other player either need to both play Free For All, or the other player has to have given you steal permission, if they're a co-op player.
 For more on player types, please click here:

 1.)
 To attempt to steal a card, first go to the Explorer page by clicking on the magnifying glass icon at the top of the screen:

 The default view of the Explorer screen will show you the Packs of the Rats.
-In the picture below, we are exploring Captain Ratbeard’s pack.
-Note that each Rat will have a little hand on the top right of his picture, indicating that you can steal from his/her Pack:
+In the picture below, we are in Prince Charming Rat's Pack.
+Note that each Rat will have a little white hand on the top right of his or her picture in the bar at the bottom of the screen, and this same icon at the top right of the Pack, which indicates you can steal from this particular Pack:

-From the Explorer screen, you can also view the Packs of all the players whom you're following, by clicking the drop-down menu and selecting 'Following' instead of 'Rats.'
+From the Explorer screen, you can also view the Packs of all the players whom you're following or whom you've added to a friend group, players you've recently traded with, or random Packs, by clicking the drop-down menu.
 As with the Rats, a hand icon on the top of a player's picture indicates you can steal from this Pack.

-You do not need to be Facebook friends with another player, nor do you need to be following her, to check out her Pack; all you need to do is enter in their PackRat display name or ID number by clicking on the pencil button and typing it in the white bar:
+You do not need to be following another player in order to check out their Pack; all you need to do is enter in their PackRat display name or ID number by clicking on the pencil button and typing it in the pop up:

 You will automatically be brought to the pack of the user who belongs to that ID number/display name.